Miracloon/pflotran-documentation/source/user_guide/how_to/introduction.rst

 PFLOTRAN has been developed from the ground up for parallel scalability and has been run on up to :math:`2^{18}` processor cores with problem sizes up to 2 billion degrees of freedom.
-Written in object oriented Fortran 90, the code requires the latest compilers compatible with Fortran 2003.
-At the time of this writing this requires, for example, gcc 4.7.x or Intel 13.x.x or later.
+Written in object oriented, modern Fortran, the code requires the latest compilers compatible with Fortran 2003/2008.
 As a requirement of running problems with a large number of degrees of freedom, PFLOTRAN allows reading input data that would be too large to fit into memory if allocated to a single processor core.
 The current limitation to the problem size PFLOTRAN can